Window onto a Vanished World: Lahu texts from Thailand in the 1960’s

 James A. Matisoff.
 Edited by John B. Lowe and Charles Zhang

-This extremely valuable collection of texts in the Lahu language represents the language and culture in the 1960’s, a time when the heritage language and culture were still vibrant and not yet globalized, hence the title Window on a Vanished World.
+This extremely valuable collection of texts in the Lahu language represents the language and culture in the 1960’s, a time when the heritage language and culture were still vibrant and not yet globalized, hence the title Window onto a Vanished World.
 It is also one of the largest collections of texts in any Tibeto-Burman language.
 The texts are available as a book and online with the audio (originally from 1960’s magnetic tape).
 This is a massive achievement for all involved in the recording, conversion, and editing.

-James Matisoff, professor emeritus at UC Berkeley, is globally the most respected scholar in Tibeto-Burman studies, and particularly known for his extensive life-long work on the Lahu language.
-John Lowe earned his doctorate under Prof. Matisoff and is a computational linguist, librarian, and Tibeto-Burmanist.
-Charles Zhang is a recent graduate from UC Berkeley in mathematics and linguistics and currently works in quantum computing.
+JAMES MATISOFF, professor emeritus at UC Berkeley, is globally the most respected scholar in Tibeto-Burman studies, and particularly known for his extensive life-long work on the Lahu language.
+JOHN LOWE earned his doctorate under Prof. Matisoff and is a computational linguist, librarian, and Tibeto-Burmanist.
+CHARLES ZHANG is a recent graduate from UC Berkeley in mathematics and linguistics and currently works in quantum computing.

 978-1-68040-061-8